 If you have a motorhome or a campervan which has been professionally converted, I strongly recommend getting a permanent motorhome heating system installed if there isn’t one there already.

-We have a Truma unit which runs off both electric and gas and it’s so easy to use.
-I love the fact that I can use it whilst staying off-grid and wild camping with my motorhome (using my refillable LPG tanks), but I can also use it when plugged into the campsite electric and save the gas.
+We have a Truma hot air (often called blown air) unit which runs off both electric and gas and it’s so easy to use.
+I love the fact that I can use it whilst staying off-grid and wild camping with my motorhome (using my refillable LPG gas tank), but I can also use it when plugged into the campsite electric and save the gas.

 This flexibility works really well for a van like mine which spends a lot of time off-grid, but even if you plan to just use campsites I’d recommend looking for a van which has dual heating options so you have some flexibility in the future.